Panenco/panenco-ui/src/components/select/README.md

 - title - set component title;
 - subTitle - set component subtitle;
 - selectWrapperProps - object which should add if you want extends some functionality;
-- onDeleteOption - function which will be called on click by chip's close icon (for multi select)
+- onDeleteOption - function which will be called on click by chip's close icon (for multi select);
+- chipTextWeight - text weight;
+- chipTextSize - size chip's text content (by default **typography.s** from your theme);
+- chipTextTypography - object with 2 properties (weight and size);
+- chipIcon - icon for chip (multiply select);
+- chipIconSize - size chip's icon;
 - filterOption - custom method to filter whether an option should be displayed in the menu (by default, filtration is performed by option label);
+- wrapperSelectSizes - object which contain 3 property l, m and s (independ from grid layout) and set size for input element;
 - ref - ref;

 Else you can using Async, Creatable and AsyncCreatable Select with next props